Tight Mixed-Integer Optimization Formulations for Prescriptive Trees: Introduction

 The goal in these works is often to propose tractable optimization formulations, which allow large problem instances to be solved in a reasonable amount of time.
 An important consideration when formulating these mixed-integer optimization formulations is how \textit{tight}, or strong, the formulation is.
 Most methods for optimizing mixed-integer formulations involve relaxing the integrality requirements on variables and solving a continuous optimization problem.
-In the popular branch and bound algorithm, if the optimal solution is fractional for integer variables, then multiple subproblems are created with added constraints to exclude the fractional solution.
+In the popular branch and bound algorithm, if an optimal solution is fractional for integer variables, then multiple subproblems are created with added constraints to exclude the fractional solution.
 If there are fewer fractional solutions for the relaxed problem, corresponding to a tighter formulation, this can result in a significantly faster time to solve.
 Furthermore, some problems can be formulated in such a way that the linear relaxation doesn't have any fractional extreme points, known as an \textit{ideal} formulation.
-Oftentimes these ideal formulations can be solved extremely quickly.
+Oftentimes, these ideal formulations can be solved extremely quickly.

-Another benefit of stronger formulations is that the linear programming (LP) relaxations provide tighter upper bounds, which are also useful in many applications.
+Another benefit of stronger formulations is that the linear optimization (LO) relaxations provide tighter \blu dual \bla bounds, which are also useful in many applications.
 An example of this is evaluating the robustness of a machine learning model \citep{carlini2017towards, dvijotham2018training}.
 If an input can be perturbed by a practically insignificant amount and result in a significantly different prediction, this suggests that the model is not robust.
 Evaluating robustness can be formulated as a constrained optimization problem over local inputs to find the maximally different output.
-As finding the exact optimal bound can be time-consuming, often an upper bound on how much the solution could change is sufficient.
+As finding the exact optimal bound can be time-consuming, an upper bound \blu on the absolute change in the objective is sufficient.\bla